You work really intensely and closely with us to put out a new "prototype version" of your film every four days, while we raise funds with you.

 I want you to know something.
 Everyone on staff at indiefilmTO is a filmmaker.
 That’s something I was adamant about from Day 1 and it still holds true more than a year later.

 Just like any filmmaker, we’re soo fucking uninterested in anything unless it makes us really passionate.
 That’s how we feel about the projects we incubate.

 We won’t incubate unless we feel really passionate about your project, and to be quite honest, we won’t incubate unless we feel really passionate about you.

 We’re not just incubating a film, we’re incubating a filmmaker.

 So the question then becomes, what are the factors that make us feel passionate about a film/filmmaker?
 There’s no formula but all I can say is that it’s a mix of:

 The fact that you’ve read this far puts you past 90% of filmmakers.
 It shows you’re taking things seriously.
-I’m excited to have you apply for the Winter 2016 round of incubation.
+I’m excited to have you apply for our 2018 round of incubation.
 You’re beautiful.